a3mc/Casper-Metrics/README.md

 Purpose of this application is to serve accurate metrics data crawled and analysed from Casper Blockchain.

 There is an asynchronous crawler that collects data from RPC servers.
-There's a list of 30 servers in the environment files that you can modify.
+There's a list of 30 servers in the networks files that you can modify.
 By default, it uses a cluster of 4 workers, each making requests to this servers.
 Swagger interface for the endpoints can give some insight on the data structure and how to make queries.
 Admin part is a separate app that makes requests to the protected API.
 It has possibilities to find and approve transactions that were unlocked as well as changing the amount of locked Validators.